lcvriend/toponym_extraction/docs/index.md

 * One regional newspaper:
     * [De Leeuwarder Courant](https://www.lc.nl/)

 In total 1,830 articles were found meeting these criteria.
-The articles that were used in this case study can be found [here](https://github.com/lcvriend/lexisnexis_place_extraction/blob/master/data/lexisnexis_dataset.csv).
+The articles that were used in this case study can be found [here](https://github.com/lcvriend/toponym_extraction/blob/master/data/lexisnexis_dataset.csv).
 The content itself is copyrighted, so unfortunately the dataset contains only metadata and not the actual articles themselves.
-Check out these [word clouds](lemma_clouds.md) though to see which lemma's are most prevalent in the respective newspapers.
+Check out these [word clouds](lemma_clouds.md) though to see which lemmata are most prevalent in the respective newspapers.
 The Brexit has been in the news throughout in these four news papers:

 #### Number of articles containing the term 'Brexit' per month in 2017
 <div id="vis_pub_month"></div>